Get

 Non-stick, sterile gauze pads are ideal in this situation.
 They provide cushion for the injured paw pad and absorb blood well.
 They also help decrease the pain associated with the injured paw pad while walking.
 You must keep the gauze in place using a self-sticking wrap.
 A layer of cotton bandage underneath this can make the dressing more comfortable.
 Some dog-safe wraps contain a bitter taste to discourage your dog from licking and chewing the wrap off.

 Ensure you wrap your dog’s injured foot from the toes to the hock or carpus to keep the gauze in place and help reduce swelling in the toes.
 The wrap should be snug but not too tight—you should be able to place two fingers between it and your dog’s foot to avoid cutting off circulation.
-Keep in mind that your initial bandage will just need to last until your veterinary appointment, hopefully not more than a few hours.
+Keep in mind that your initial bandage will just need to last until a veterinary appointment, hopefully not more than a few hours.
 Complications of improper bandage use include cutting off circulation, necrosis, infections, and rubbing injuries.
-Follow your veterinarian’s bandage care guidelines like how often to change and keeping the wrap/bandage dry by taping a plastic bag over it while your dog walks on wet grass.
+Follow the veterinarian’s bandage care guidelines like how often to change and keeping the wrap/bandage dry by taping a plastic bag over it while your dog walks on wet grass.

 5. Schedule a Veterinary Appointment